Symmetry invariants and classes of quasiparticles in magnetically ordered systems having weak spin-orbit coupling: Supplementary Tables : Symmetry invariants and quasiparticle dispersions in Spin-Space Groups

-For point groups with $P\neq C_{3h,4h,6h},D_{3,4,6,3d,3h,4h,6h},O,O_{h}$, all the projective classes of $P\times{Z}_2^T$ can be realized within Shubnikov's magnetic space group (MSG) with $P\times{Z}_2^T$ being the little co-group at certain high symmetry points at the boundary of the Brillouin zone.
-For the exceptions with $P=C_{3h,4h,6h},D_{3,4,6,3d,3h,4h,6h},O,O_{h}$, partial projective classes can only be realized in spin space groups (SSGs)\cite{Brinkman1966,Litvin1974} where spin rotations are decoupled with lattice rotations.
-We will focus on SSGs that can realize more projective classes of $P\times{Z}^T_{2}$ which {\it cannot} be realized in MSG.
-Especially, we study SSGs which are isomorphic to type-IV MSGs.
+For point groups with $P = C_{1,s,i,2,3,4,6,2v,3v,4v,6v,2h,3i}, S_{4}, D_{2,2d,2h}, T, T_{d,h}$, all the projective classes of $P\times{Z}_2^T$ can be realized within Shubnikov's magnetic space group (MSG) $\mathcal{M}$ with $P\times{Z}_2^T$ being the little co-group at certain high-symmetry points at the boundary of BZ.
+For $P=C_{3h,4h,6h},D_{3,4,6,3d,3h,4h,6h},O,O_{h}$, partial projective classes can only be realized in spin-space groups (SSGs) \cite{Brinkman1966, Litvin1974, jiang2023enumeration, ssg_website, xiao2023spin, ren2023enumeration, watanabe2023symmetry,shinohara2024algorithm} where spin rotations are decoupled with lattice rotations.
+We will focus on SSGs that can realize more projective classes of $P\times{Z}^T_{2}$ which cannot be realized in MSG.
+Especially, we study SSGs which are isomorphic to type IV MSGs.

-All of the results are presented in forms of tables as attached in this supplemental material.
+All of the results are presented in forms of tables as attached in this supplementary information.
 In the following we summarize the contents and notations in these tables.